openmc-dev/openmc/_sources/install.txt

 Configuration
 -------------

-All configuration for OpenMC is done within the Makefile located ``src/Makefile``.
+All configuration for OpenMC is done within the Makefile located in ``src/Makefile``.
 In the Makefile, you will see that there are a number of User Options which can be changed.
 It is recommended that you do not change anything else in the Makefile unless you are experienced with compiling and building